PrincetonUniversity/lucid/examples/tofino_backend_tests/readme.md

-## Tested lucid examples
+## Tofino examples

-This directory contains example programs that are regularly tested on the tofino asic model.
-These are programs that should work on a real switch.
+This directory contains example programs that are regularly compiled and tested on the tofino asic model -- these programs should work correctly on a real switch.

 #### Applications

 Applications are in the `./src/` subdirectory.
+Some applications include:

 **simple_cuckoo_firewall** -- a stateful firewall that uses a cuckoo hash table to remember connections from trusted hosts.
 Insert operations, for the hash table, may occur over multiple events that move items around in memory to mitigate collisions.